 Invest in education now to save in the future, parties told

-EIS general secretary Andrea Bradley urged parties to show ‘what you’re really made of’.
+EIS general secretary Andrea Bradley urged politicians to show ‘what you’re really made of’.

 Political parties have been urged to invest now in education to make savings on public services in the future.